Clauses: Main and subordinate clauses

 - Liverpool were rumbled in the Rumbelows Cup last night, to Old Trafford's immense satisfaction.
 [W2C-004 #20]

 The examples show that a clause can be short or long.
-Some special clauses contain just a verb phrase (e.g. Stop!), but often there are other phrases which tell us more about the situation, such as:
+Some special clauses contain just a verb (e.g. Stop!), but often there are additional phrases which tell us more about the situation, such as:

-- who or what is involved (My brother phoned me on Tuesday night)
+- who or what is involved (My brother phoned my cousin on Tuesday night)

 - the circumstances, such as time or place (My brother phoned me on Tuesday night)

-In our example, we have two noun phrases telling us who was involved in the phoning event, and a preposition phrase telling us when it took place.
-(Remember that a phrase can contain just one word or several words.)
+In our example, we have two noun phrases telling us who was involved in the phoning event (my brother and my cousin), and a preposition phrase (on Tuesday night) telling us when it took place.

-When we look at the type of phrase (noun phrase, verb phrase, preposition phrase and so on), we are looking at form.
-We can also look at the function of these phrases within the clause.
-Our example was My brother phoned me on Tuesday night.
+When we look at the type of phrase (noun phrase, adjective phrase, preposition phrase and so on), we are looking at grammatical form.
+We can also look at the grammatical function of these phrases within the clause.
+Our example was My brother phoned my cousin on Tuesday night.
 Here, for instance:

-- me occurs after the verb and functions as Direct Object (I was the one who was phoned)
+- my cousin occurs after the verb and functions as Direct Object (my cousin was the one who was phoned).

 We will leave the functions aside for now (they are discussed in other resources).